Carbon dioxide emissions from final consumption in detail

 Supply and use tables portray production and consumption activities of national economies in a detailed manner.
 They form the basis for so-called input-output models and analyses.
 Both, the tables and the models, constitute powerful multi-purpose tools for numerous macro-economic policy questions.
 The analytical focus lies rather on long-term structural changes of economies (e.g. value-added shares, trade shares, cumulated value added along certain production chains etc.).

 By adding environmental parameters (e.g. emissions to air or energy use) to the input-output models one extend the analytical scope.
-Environmentally extended input-output analyses are of particular relevance in policy areas such as sustainable production and consumption, sustainable use of natural resources, and resource productivity.
+Environmentally extended input-output analyses are of particular relevance in policy areas such as sustainable production and consumption, sustainable use of natural resources, and resource efficiency.

 - Air emissions accounts statistics